-Course materials for each single class are available to students for downloading, including some fundamental readings and case studies to be discussed in class.
+The teaching of the course will be based on the following book: G. Kaufmann-Kohler and A. Rigozzi, International Arbitration: Law and Practice in Switzerland, 3rd edition, Oxford University Press, 2015.
+Additional course materials are available to students for downloading.
 Students will also receive a copy of the arbitration rules that will be studied throughout the course (the ICC Rules of Arbitration, the Swiss Rules of International Arbitration and the Code of sports-related arbitration).